 2. Boil the Potatoes: Place diced potatoes in a large pot (you can peel them or leave the skin on).
 Cover with cold water and add 2 teaspoons of salt.
 Bring to a boil and cook for 15-20 minutes, until the potatoes are very soft and fall apart when poked with a fork.

-3. Drain the potatoes: return them to the pot, and place the pot back on low heat to let any excess water evaporate for about 1 minute.
-Remove from heat and cover with a lid to keep warm.
+3. Drain the potatoes: Return them to the pot, and place the pot back on low heat to let any excess water evaporate for about 1 minute.
+Remove from the heat and cover with a lid to keep warm.

-4. Melt the Butter and Heat the Milk: While the potatoes are boiling, melt the butter and warm the milk in a small saucepan over low heat (or microwave them together until the butter is fully melted and the milk is warm).
+4. Melt the Butter and Heat the Milk: Melt the butter and warm the milk in a small saucepan over low heat (or microwave them together until the butter is fully melted and the milk is warm).
 Set aside.

 5. Mash the Potatoes: Mash the hot potatoes with a potato masher until smooth.